schmettow/DMX/README.md

-# DMX
+# Book: Designometrics: A primer
-Designometrics: A primer
+read the book